radokristof/eac2ac3/README.md

 # eac2ac3
-A simple tool using ffmpeg and eac3to to convert from E-AC to AC3
+A simple tool using ffmpeg and eac3to to convert from E-AC to AC3 on Windows (Batch tool)

 # How to use this tool
 You will need to download: